SAP-samples/teched2023-AD264/exercises/ex1/README.md

 ## Create a Project

-👉 In SAP Business Application Studio, create a new _CAP Project_.
+👉 In SAP Business Application Studio, create a new _CAP Project_ through the project wizard.
 - Name it `incidents-mgt`, for example.
 - Accept the rest of the defaults.
 No sample code needed; you will fill the project as you go.